AlexandrSokolov/java_language/collections/maps/faq.maps.md

 <img src="../../docs/images/Map_Implementations_Hierarchy.png" alt="Map implementations" width="600">

+### Constructors for Map implementations

+`HashMap`, `LinkedHashMap`, and `WeakHashMap` have other constructors for configuration purposes, but these have been replaced in practice by factory methods, for the reasons described in ["creation of `HashSet`"](../sets/faq.sets.md#creation-of-hashset).

+`static <K,V> HashMap<K,V> HashMap::newHashMap(int numElements)`
+static <K,V> WeakHashMap<K,V> newWeakHashMap(int numMappings)

+### `HashMap`, its performance

+`HashMap` implemented based on hash tables with the related performance.

+In particular, `HashMap` provides constant-time performance for `put` and `get`.
+Although in principle constant-time performance is only attainable with no collisions, it can be closely approached by the use of rehashing to control the load and thereby to minimize the number of collisions.

+Iteration over a collection of keys or values requires time proportional to the capacity of the map plus the number of key-value mappings that it contains.

+The iterators are fail-fast.

+### `WeakHashMap`, its purpose

+Most maps keep ordinary (“strong”) references to all the objects they contain.
+That means that even when a key has become unreachable by any means other than through the map itself, its mapping cannot be garbage collected.
+In the example at the beginning of this chapter, that is the situation of task–client mappings: they reference both task and client objects, both of which occupy memory, so preserving them unnecessarily has the potential to degrade garbage collection performance and create memory leaks.
+The idea behind WeakHashMap is to avoid this situation by allowing a mapping and its referenced objects to be reclaimed once the key is no longer reachable in the application.

+Internally, WeakHashMap holds references to its key objects through objects of the class java.lang.ref.WeakReference.
+A WeakReference introduces an extra level of indirection in reaching an object.
+Figure 15-2(b) shows the situation.
+A weak reference does not protect an object from garbage collection; in this case, if the task object “code ui” is not reachable with a normal reference from anywhere else in the application, then it is eligible for garbage collection.
+The map detects this and removes the entry, with the effect that the entire map entry will seem to have spontaneously disappeared.

+The iterators over collections of keys and values returned by WeakHashMap are fail-fast.

+### What is a `WeakHashMap` good for?

+Imagine you have a program that allocates some transient system resource—a buffer, for example—on request from a client.
+Besides passing a reference to the resource back to the client, your program might also need to store information about it locally—for example, associating the buffer with the client that requested it.
+That could be implemented by means of a map from resource to client objects.
+But with a strong reference, then even after the client has disposed of the resource, the map will still hold a reference that will prevent the resource object from being garbage collected.
+Memory will gradually be used up by resources that are no longer in use.
+On the other hand, if the reference is weak, held by a WeakHashMap, the garbage collector will be able to reclaim the objects once they are no longer strongly referenced, so the memory leak is prevented.

+A more general use is in those applications—for example, caches—where you don’t mind information disappearing if memory is low.
+WeakHashMap isn’t perfect for this purpose.
+One of its drawbacks is that it weakly references the map’s keys rather than its values, which usually occupy much more memory; so even after the garbage collector has reclaimed a key, the real benefit in terms of available memory will not be experienced until the map has removed the stale entry.
+A second drawback is that weak references are too weak: the garbage collector is liable to reclaim a weakly reachable object at any time, and the programmer cannot influence this in any way.
+(A sister class of WeakReference, java.lang.ref.SoftReference, is treated differently: the garbage collector postpones reclaiming these until it is under severe memory pressure.
+Heinz Kabutz (2004) has written a SoftReference-based map that will work better as a cache.

+### `WeakHashMap` performance

+WeakHashMap performs similarly to HashMap, though more slowly because of the overheads of the extra level of indirection for keys.
+The cost of clearing out unwanted key-value associations before each operation is proportional to the number of associations that need to be removed because the garbage collector has reclaimed the key.

 ### SequencedMap

 A `SequencedMap` is a Map that maintains its entries in a defined order.